 Know Your Location

 Texas soils are as diverse as the state itself.
 With over sixty different soil types, every region has a different response to the wet and dry seasons.
 Even separate suburbs within the same city can have vastly different soil compositions.
-That’s why it’s important to know exactly what kind of soil a property is resting on.
-Perma-Pier’s team of experts know exactly what kind of foundation needs your property will have based on surrounding soil, whether you’re in Austin, Dallas, Fort Worth, Houston or San Antonio.
+This leads to foundation issues and the need for foundation repair options.
+That’s why it’s important to know exactly what kind of soil is on your property.
+Perma-Pier Foundation Repair of Texas has a team of experts who knows exactly what kind of foundation needs your property will have based on surrounding soil.
+This is regardless of whether your clients are in Austin, Dallas, Fort Worth, Houston, or San Antonio.

 Foundation Repair Options